MattWilson-TU/TUPLFF26/README.md

 # Fantasy Football Auction & Season Manager

--- cloud run trigger test --
+-- cloud run trigger test from cursor test --

 A complete web application for managing fantasy football auctions and seasons, built with Next.js, Prisma, and PostgreSQL.
 Fully containerized with Docker for easy deployment and development.